BAKING CAKES: PROBLEMS AND TIPS

 What can I do when my cakes shrink and falls after baking?

-If you remove a cake a little early, the batter is still in a semi-liquid state and removing it from the oven will result in the batter bubbles collapsing as it cools as carbon dioxide is just like any other gas – it expands when heated and contracts when cooling.
+If you remove a cake a little early, the batter is still in a semi-liquid state, and removing it from the oven will result in the batter bubbles collapsing as it cools as carbon dioxide is just like any other gas – it expands when heated and contracts when cooling.

 - Never put a cake into an oven that hasn’t been pre-heated.
-The reaction to form CO2 must start as soon as possible after the cake goes in the oven or the batter will start to set before the bubbles develop.
+The reaction to form CO2 must start as soon as possible after the cake goes in the oven, or the batter will start to set before the bubbles develop.

 - Try to keep it quiet near the oven.
 Vibrations affect how CO2 bubbles develop in the batter.
-This is not the time to do some impromptu klog dancing or allow the kids to practice their body slams.
+This is not the time to do some impromptu clog dancing or allow the kids to practice their body slams.

 As well, carefully read and measure your leavening agents.